nasa/openmct-build/README.md

 npm link
 ```

+This will install `mct-cli` as a global command line tool that can be run from any directory.
+Open MCT instances will be created an the `instances` directory relative to the current working directory.

 ## Quick start

 The following will build a new Open MCT instance and start a local server to preview it.